4 Physical and Chemical Properties

 4.2.9 Octanol/Water Partition Coefficient (Kow)

 The Kow is defined as “the ratio of a chemical’s concentration in the octanol phase to its concentration in the aqueous phase of a two-phase” (USEPA 2015).
 The Kow is a useful descriptor of the tendency of a compound to associate with hydrophobic or hydrophilic substances.
 Direct measurement of the Kow of alkyl acids has proven difficult because alkyl acids tend to aggregate at the interface between octanol and water (Kim et al. 2015), although some researchers have employed nontraditional methods with some success (Jing, Rodgers, and Amemiya 2009).
 Alternatively, Kow can be estimated using quantitative tools that predict physical and chemical properties.
-The Kow values that are typically tabulated for the PFCAs and PFSAs are for the acid form and are therefore not directly relevant to the anionic forms of PFCAs and PFSAs are anionic within the typical range of environmental pH, although the Kow for the anionic form can potentially be estimated from the Kow for the neutral species (Escher et al. 2020).
+The Kow values that are typically tabulated for the PFCAs and PFSAs are for the acid form and are therefore not directly relevant to the anionic forms of PFCAs and PFSAs that exist within the typical range of environmental pH, although the Kow for the anionic form can potentially be estimated from the Kow for the neutral species (Escher et al. 2020).

 4.2.10 Organic Carbon/Water Partition Coefficient (Koc)